Speedup of the Quantum Adiabatic Algorithm using Delocalization Catalysis: Experiments on an IBM Quantum Computer

 The catalyst Hamiltonian is

-The ground state of the final Hamiltonian is $|01010\rangle$.
-Since ibmq\_5\_yorktown is not a quantum annealer, we need to do Trotter decomposition to implement the evolution \cite{smith2019simulating}.
+Since ibmq\_santiago is not a quantum annealer, we need to do Trotter decomposition to implement the evolution \cite{smith2019simulating}.
 First, we discretize the evolution time $t_{a}$ so that the evolution operator $U(t)$ becomes a product of discrete interval operators $\{U(\Delta t)\}$, then we approximate these operators with CNOT and single-qubit gates.